SteveJustin1963/tec-ORAC/README.md

 # tec-ORAC
-- a wtf tech project by me!
+- a wtf tech project
 - "The First name for the Z-80 computer prototype...was not actually called a TEC-1, and was unlike to be any that are shown in the photos.
 It was casually refered to as Orac...and it has not survived.
 It was built by John Hardy"
-- now to recreat a real ORAC based on Blake;s 7 lore
+- now to recreate a real ORAC based on Blake;s 7 lore
 - code draft
 -